Abstract and concrete tangent modules on Lipschitz differentiability spaces: Concrete tangent module and existence of an isometric embedding

 \begin{remark} {\rm Conditions (a)--(c) in Proposition \ref{prop:summary} are also equivalent to the closability of $\underline\d$, which implies that $\underline\d$ has a \emph{unique} extension to a bounded operator $N^{1,p}(X)\rightarrow \Gamma_{p}( T^{*}X )$.
 This extension and its uniqueness have been studied for PI spaces \cite{Hei:Kos:95,Fra:Haj:Kos:99,Kei:04}.
 Similar closability property of $\underline\d$ was applied in \cite[Section 6]{Schioppa14} to prove that, in Lipschitz differentiability spaces, the component functions of charts can be taken to be distance functions. \fr}\end{remark}

-\begin{proof}[Proof of Theorem \ref{thm:isom}] The isometric embedding $\iota$ is obtained from Theorem \ref{thm:submetry}.
+\begin{proof}[Proof of Theorem \ref{thm:isomB}] Consider the isometric embedding $\iota=P^*$ obtained in Theorem \ref{thm:submetry}.
 Given a chart $(U,\varphi)$ of $X$, let $\mathscr A$ be an atlas containing $(U,\varphi)$.
 Then by Proposition \ref{prop:summary} conditions (1) and (2) in the claim are both equivalent to the submetry $P$ being injective, which in turn is equivalent to $\iota$ being an isometric isomorphism.
 This completes the proof. \end{proof}

 \begin{proof}[Proof of Corollary \ref{cor:reflexive}] Since $L^q(TX)\hookrightarrow \Gamma_q(TX)$ isometrically and $\Gamma_q(TX)$ is reflexive --- recall Remark \ref{rmk:concdual} --- it follows that $L^q(TX)$ is reflexive.
 Consequently, $N^{1,p}(X)$ is reflexive, see \cite[Proposition 2.2.10]{Gigli14}. \end{proof}